Orlando Wiet

-Orlando Wiet (born 24 October 1965) is a Surinamese-Dutch former world champion kickboxer, boxer and mixed martial artist.
+Orlando Wiet (24 October 1965 – 26 March 2026) was a Surinamese-Dutch world champion kickboxer, boxer and mixed martial artist.

 Kickboxing

 Orlando Otmar Wiet started his career in Purmerend with Cees van der Velden and then trained in Breda with Ramon Dekkers and Cor Hemmers.
-He also trained in Thailand in Buriram Nonkee Payuthe with Mr. Pramote and fought in the Old Lumpini Stadium in Bangkok, Thailand for the promoter Mr. Songchai Ratanasuban, the first non-Thai fighter to win a fight by decision.
-Wiet has fought at K-1 and It's Showtime tournaments.
+He also trained in Thailand in Buriram Nonkee Payuthe with Mr. Pramote and fought in the Old Lumpini Stadium in Bangkok, Thailand for the promoter Songchai Ratanasuban, the first non-Thai fighter to win a fight by decision.
+Wiet fought at K-1 and It's Showtime tournaments.
 In 1985, Wiet defeated Stephane Nikiema and won a European Muay Thai championship.
 In 1989, he defeated Omar Benamar and won a world title.
 Wiet defeated Ivan Hippolyte in April 1995.
 He then defeated Azem Maksutaj and after that he took part in the K-1 Grand Prix tournament in July 1995, beating Franz Haller in the first round and losing to Taiei Kin in the second round.
 Ivan Hippolyte, who lost to Wiet in a previous match, won the tournament.